 3. Place the chia pudding in the fridge for 30 minutes up to overnight.
 I like to leave it for at least an hour for a nice, thick pudding but it should be ready to enjoy in 30 minutes.
 If you’re leaving it for 30-60 minutes, it can be left uncovered.
 If leaving overnight, store in a sealed container.

 4. When you’re ready to assemble, puree the mango using a blender or immersion blender.
+You can also mash it with a fork or dice it.
 Consider reserving some extra chopped mango for a yummy topping!

 5. Prepare 2 serving containers and divide the mango puree between them.
 You can reserve a little mango for topping or add it all to the bottom.
 Alternatively, you can start with a layer of chia pudding and put the mango in the middle or do all the pudding on the bottom.